SiteShadow

 IaC/container/cloudNo dedicated IaC benchmark suite yet.Coverage exists where represented by rules, but full benchmark-backed IaC claims stay qualified.Dedicated IaC benchmark suite pending.

-Ruby/PHP/PowerShell corpus depthFull status is backed by controlled language regression evidence, but real-world framework and enterprise-script variety is broader than the controlled fixtures.Public claims can say Full for represented taint and rule coverage, while still qualifying framework and customer-like corpus depth.Full in release-gated language regression evidence; ongoing framework and corpus expansion.
+Ruby/PHP/PowerShell corpus depthFull status is backed by controlled language evidence, but real-world framework and enterprise-script variety is broader than any controlled suite.Public claims can say Full for represented detection coverage, while still qualifying framework and customer-like corpus depth.Full in controlled language evidence; ongoing framework and corpus expansion.

 AI/LLM risk classesAI-agent sink libraries evolve quickly.AI/LLM coverage is benchmark-backed for current suites and needs continued sink-family expansion.Current suites covered; sink-family expansion ongoing.